FIWARE/tutorials.Extended-Properties/README.md

 ./services [start]
 ```

+> [!NOTE]
+>
-> **Note:** If you want to clean up and start over again you can do so with the following command:
+> If you want to clean up and start over again you can do so with the following command:
 >
 > ```
 > ./services stop